The following is a comparison chart for the two options of The Great Ideas through the Great Books courses with Tree of Life.

 Are the same books used?
 Yes, they use the same books.
 Yes, they use the same books.

 How does the marking differ?
 What kind of assignments are there?
 The final mark is based on an average of all assignment marks.
 Some assignments are single paragraphs, essays, and chapter by chapter study guides.
-The final mark is based on written work (essays, study guides), participation in discussions, and reading quizzes.
+The final mark is based on written work (essays, study guides, questions), participation in online discussions.

 How many credits will the student earn?